phungnmd/covalent-multiDEX-chatbot/README.md

 # Covalent MultiDEX Chatbot - Telegram
-A telegram chatbot help to provide exchange, liquidity, swap and other granular and historical data for multi DEX like Sushiswap, Quickswap,...
+A telegram chatbot helps to provide exchange, liquidity, swap and other granular and historical data for multi DEX like Sushiswap, Quickswap,...

 - Easy to access
 - Easy to share